-The employer might be brought to trial before the Industrial Relations Court and up to the Supreme Court, should the employeeapply for termination of employment, as aright of the employee has been violated.
+The employer might be brought before the Industrial Relations Court and ultimately, the Supreme Court, should an employee apply for termination of employment on grounds that a right of the employee has been violated.

-In addition, a discriminatory act by an employer might also lead to administrative sanctions in the form of rebuke, warning letter, limitation to certain business activities, a freeze of business activities, and some extent, revocation of license or business permit.
+In addition, a discriminatory act by an employer might also lead to administrative sanction in the form of a reprimand, written warning, a limitation on certain business activities, a freeze of business activities, and the partial revocation of license or business permit.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?

-The Labour Law stipulates that the employer is prohibited from terminating the employment of the employee for the following reasons:
+The Labor Law stipulates that the employer is prohibited from terminating the employment of any employee for the following reasons:

-Absencedue to illness for less than 12–consecutive months,as attested to by a written statement from a doctor;
+a.
+Absence due to illness for less than 12-consecutive months, as attested to by a written statement from a doctor;

-The employee is related by blood and/or through marriage to another employee in the company;
+f.
+The employee is related by blood or through marriage to another employee of the same employer;

-The employee establishes, or becomes a member of and/or an administrator/ management of a labour union; the employee carries out labor union activities outside working hours, or during working hours with permission from the company,or as regulated under the employment agreement, company regulation, or the collective laboragreement;
+g.
+The employee establishes, or becomes a member of or an administrator or management of a labor union; the employee carries out labor union activities outside working hours, or during working hours with permission from the employer, or as regulated under the employment agreement, company regulation, or the collective labor agreement;

-The employee reports to the authorities a crime committed by the company;
+h.
+The employee reports an unlawful act or crime committed by the employer to the authorities;

-The employee has a difference in understanding/belief, religion, political orientation, ethnicity, color, race, sex, physical condition or marital status;
+i.
+The employee is discriminated against for reasons of understanding/belief, religion, political orientation, ethnicity, color, race, sex, physical condition or marital status;

-The employee is permanently disabled, ill as a result of a work accident, or ill due to an occupational disease whose period of recovery cannot be ascertained, as attested to by a written statement made by a doctor.
+j.
+The employee is permanently disabled, ill as a result of a work accident, or ill due to an occupational disease whose period for recovery cannot be ascertained, as attested to by a written statement from a doctor.

 Are workers who have made disclosures in the public interest (whistleblowers) entitled to any special protection from termination of employment?

-In general, Law No. 13 of 2006 on Protection of Witnesses and Victims (“Protection of Witness and Victim Law”)protects any employee who becomes a witness (in the public interest) in a case.
-Such law stipulates that any person who causes a witness, a victim or his/her family to lose their job because the witness and/or victim testifies in a court proceeding, will be liable to imprisonment and certain fines.
+Law No. 13 of 2006 on Protection of Witnesses and Victims (“Protection of Witness and Victim Law”) protects an employee who becomes a witness (in the public interest) in a case.
+The law stipulates that a person who causes a witness, a victim or their family to lose their job because the witness or victim testifies in a court proceeding, will be liable to imprisonment and a fine.

-Specifically, under the Labour Law, should anemployee make a disclosure/report to the relevant institution that his/her employer committed a crime, the employer is prohibited from terminating the employment of thatemployee.
+Specifically, under the Labor Law, should an employee make a disclosure/report to an institution that their employer committed a crime, the employer is prohibited from firing that employee.

-Under the Labour Law, certain employment termination requires the payment of a severance package to the employee.
-Severance package consists of three components: (a) severance pay, (b) service appreciation pay, and (c) compensation.
-The calculation of each of the components must be made by using the formulas stipulated in the Labour Law.However, a company may provide a different formula to calculate a severance package as stipulated under its Company Regulation or Collective Labour Agreement (but it must not be less than those prescribed by law).
+Under the Labor Law certain types of employment termination require the payment of a severance package to the employee.
+A severance package consists of three components: (a) severance pay, (b) service appreciation pay, and (c) compensation.
+The calculation of each must be made by using formulas stipulated in the Labor Law, the amount of which will vary depending on based on the length of service, latest salary, fixed allowance and balance of annual leave.
+An employer may provide a different formula to calculate a severance package as stipulated under its Company Regulation or Collective Labor Agreement (but it must not be less than that prescribed by law).

 Is it possible to restrict a worker from working for competitors after the termination of employment?
 If yes, describe any relevant requirements or limitations.